Hudson Lowe: Corsica

 Lowe arrived back at Gibraltar shortly after the outbreak of war between Britain and France in early 1793.
 The 50th were sent to take part in the Defence of Toulon which had been seized by an Allied force under Lord Hood after an invitation by French Royalists in the city.
 The 50th arrived too late to assist the defence, as the Allied forces had already withdrawn from the city.
 They were then redirected to Corsica, a French-owned island, where British troops had been sent to join with Corsicans under Pasquale Paoli.
 Lowe's regiment served as part of General Dundas's force during the Siege of Bastia and Siege of Calvi driving the French from the island.
 The regiment was stationed in Bastia.
 Lowe volunteered to fetch supplies from Livorno in Italy, but nearly died of malaria during the journey there.

-When he recovered, Lowe returned to Corsica, and was stationed in the citadel at Ajaccio as an aide to the Governor, Colonel Wauchope, close to where Napoléon Bonaparte's sisters had recently been living before they fled to mainland France.
+When he recovered, Lowe returned to Corsica, and was stationed in the citadel at Ajaccio as an aide to the Governor, Colonel Wauchope, close to where Napoleon Bonaparte's sisters had recently been living before they fled to mainland France.
 In October 1796 it was decided to abandon Corsica and the force at Ajaccio was embarked and taken to Elba.
 The following year Elba was also abandoned and Lowe was evacuated with his regiment first to Gibraltar and then to Lisbon.
 He spent the next two years as part of a British force which was placed to deter an invasion by French and Spanish forces.

 Lowe later saw active service successively in Elba, Portugal, and Menorca, where he was entrusted with the command of a battalion of volunteer Corsican exiles in the British Army, the Royal Corsican Rangers, who were armed with Baker rifles and trained as light infantry.
 In Corsica he was actually billeted in the Casa Buonaparte.
 He led the Corsican Rangers in Egypt in 1800–1801.